Piumi-Anuradha/project1/README.md

    - Upon entering to the website, the clean and easily readable navigation bar welcomed the users.
    - The main points are made immediately with the links to the other pages.
-   - The ser has two options, click the links to the other pages or select the pages they want from
+   - The user has two options, click the links to the other pages or select the pages they want
-     the menu bar.
+     from the menu bar.

 ![screenshot of navbar](assets/images/navbar.png)
 ![screenshot of links](assets/images/links.png)